 DPAM's engagement policy is linked to this voting policy and applies its principles.
-Governance issues are also an integral part of the monitoring of investments, notably through DPAM's voting policy and engagement policy, which can be accessed via the links https://res.cloudinary.com/degroof-petercam-assetmanagement/image/upload/v1614006838/DPAM_policy_voting.pdf and https://res.cloudinary.com/degroof-petercam-assetmanagement/image/upload/v1614006835/DPAM policy engagement.pdf.
+Governance issues are also an integral part of the monitoring of investments, notably through DPAM's voting policy and engagement policy, which can be accessed via the links https://res.cloudinary.com/degroof-petercam-asset-management/image/upload/v1614006838/DPAM_policy_voting.pdf and depending on the consideration of the PAIs by the underlying UCI.
+The promotion of environmental and social characteristics through investments in UCIs is done via UCIs that promote, inter alia, environmental or social characteristics within the meaning of Regulation 2019/2088 or have a sustainable investment objective within the meaning of that Regulation.